 Part of your master moving plan should include time to get rid of unwanted items.
 There are plenty of ways to do this feat.
 Have a yard sale or sell them online through a service like eBay or Amazon.
 As an added bonus, you can use the extra cash to cover some of your moving expenses.
 A tax-deductible charity may also be willing to take these extra items, allowing you to save money at the end of the tax year.
-Check out this IRS tool that allows users to search for tax-exempt charities.

 While old appliances may not be worth much money, getting rid of these things will ultimately help make the move less expensive.
 Movers often charge by weight.
 Even if items you no longer need don’t weigh much, they’re still taking up valuable space that could be used for more important items.

 People in transition often spend a lot of money on boxes and packing materials.
 There are numerous ways to come by free boxes that don’t involve spending money on costly supplies from FedEx.